-The actual process of planting a young tree is not difficult or time consuming.
+The process of planting a young tree is not difficult or time-consuming.
 But it must be done properly and with care.
-However, the success of planting will depend on choosing the right species for the site, and on providing an environment in which the young trees will thrive.
+The success of planting will depend on choosing the right species for the site and on providing an environment in which the young trees will thrive.

 Hands-on techniques for planting a tree

 The quickest method for trees up to 45cm.

 Cut a notch with a spade or mattock and, whilst holding it open, slip the tree in and spread the roots.
 Make sure the root collar is level with the soil surface.
 The root collar is the part of the tree’s stem that was at ground level when it was growing in the nursery – the stem often changes colour at this point.

 Then tread the split closed with your foot and check that the tree is firmly planted with a gentle tug.

 This can be done in pairs, one cutting the slit and holding it open, while the other plants the tree.

 Each pair of planters should have a well-defined area to cover.

 For medium-sized trees, up to 1.5m.